 Once you decide to move forward and make the WIE Pledge, the implementation and compliance are the next set of challenges.
 From plenty of conversations with Presidents, WIE leadership, IEEE leadership, and VPs, we very much understand that this is an organic process where one size does not fit all.
 Some OUs are extending the Pledge, for example, beyond gender to ethnicity/age/etc.

-Download the WIE Pledge Logo
+Download The WIE Pledge Logo

 The WIE Pledge logo was created for those who adopt the WIE Pledge to show representation via their communications channels.
-The WIE Pledge logo can be displayed via the following communication channels, i.e website, email, presentations, social media channel, print collateral, etc. Download the WIE Pledge Logo PNG(Transparent).
+The WIE Pledge logo can be displayed via the following communication channels, i.e website, email, presentations, social media channel, print collateral, etc.

-What IEEE Organizational Units (OUs) are saying about the WIE Pledge.
+What IEEE Organizational Units (OUs) Are Saying

-Women’s Experiences in Tech
+Women’s Experiences In Tech

 In a recent IEEE survey, 4,579 women responded to questions on being a woman in tech.
 The detailed findings reveal discouraging experiences and perceptions within the industry, and how IEEE might help address issues women face in the tech workplace.
-More detailed information about the survey published in April 2018 can be found here.